 Congress passed the Coastal Zone Management Act (CZMA) in 1972 to "preserve, protect, develop, and where possible, restore and enhance the resources of the nation's coastal zone."
 The act encourages coastal states to develop and implement comprehensive programs to manage and balance competing coastal resource uses (e.g., balancing resource protection with economic growth and development).
 CZMA allows states with approved plans to review federal actions that have a reasonably foreseeable effect on any land or water use or natural resources of the state's coastal zone.
-The CZMA provides states with the ability to review federal activities and federally permitted activities, and ensure that such activities are consistent, to the maximum extent practicable, with their coastal zone management plans.
-The processes used to implement this requirement are called "consistency determinations" and "consistency certifications."
+The CZMA provides states with the ability to review federal activities and ensure that such activities are consistent, to the maximum extent practicable, with their coastal zone management plans.
+The process used to implement this requirement is called a "consistency determination."
 If a proposed action is inconsistent with the requirements of the state's approved program, the applicant and federal agency are prohibited from conducting the activity unless certain significant additional procedures are followed.

-The NOAA Office of Ocean and Coastal Resource Management (OCRM) oversees the state implementation of CZMA.
-At the state level, CCC implements the CZMA as it applies to federal activities, development projects, permits, and licenses within the project area.
+CCC implements the CZMA as it applies to federal activities, development projects, permits, and licenses within the project area.
 CZMA consistency certifications are reviewed in accordance with the California Coastal Act and the state's coastal plan.
-CCC made a request to NOAA-OCRM to review the new DBOC SUP application.
-NOAA-OCRM granted the request because it determined that the activity had the potential to have a "foreseeable effect" on coastal resources (NOAA-OCRM 2011b).
-Furthermore, NOAA-OCRM determined that DBOC must prepare and submit to CCC a certification that the activities undertaken will be conducted in a consistent fashion with the federally approved enforceable policies of the California Coastal Management Program.
+CCC made a request to NOAA to review the new DBOC SUP application.
+NOAA granted the request because it determined that the activity had the potential to have a "foreseeable effect" on coastal resources (NOAA 2011b).
+Furthermore, NOAA determined that DBOC must prepare and submit to CCC a certification that the activities undertaken will be conducted in a consistent fashion with the federally approved enforceable policies of the California Coastal Management Program.
 This would include submission of necessary data and information, as required by 15 CFR 930.58.
-Within their letter to CCC, NOAA-OCRM stated that NPS may not issue an SUP until CCC concurs with the consistency certification or that concurrence is presumed based on a lack of response within regulated timeframes (NOAA-OCRM 2011b).
+NOAA also directed NPS not to issue an SUP until CCC concurs with the consistency determination (NOAA 2011b).
+Information developed through the consistency determination process will assist the Secretary in making a decision on whether to issue a permit to DBOC.